Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Introduction

-To address the problem of the lack of designated solutions for hardware-compatible transformer-based SNNs, we introduce a novel shifting-based softmax, PTsoftmax, and an SNN-compatible normalization namely BSPN.
-These innovations allow our transformer-based SNN language model, Sorbet, to operate without relying on complex functions.
-To our knowledge, Sorbet is the first transformer-based language model that is fully designed for neuromorphic hardware and avoids using any complex functions.
-The comparison of Sorbet with some other previous works is listed in~\ref{comStr}.
+However, developing transformer~\cite{vaswani2017attention}-based spiking language models is challenging, particularly in encoding spikes and handling the incompatible operations of neuromorphic hardware.
+Previous works have focused on replacing matrix multiplications with encoding methods, like SpikFormer~\cite{zhou2024spikformer}, SpikeBERT~\cite{lv2023spikebert}, SpikeLM~\cite{xingspikelm}, and SpikingBERT~\cite{bal2024spikingbert}.
+However, the transformer architecture also includes {\em softmax} and {\em layer normalization} (LN) operations, which are energy-intensive and incompatible with neuromorphic hardware.
+Models like SpikeLM and SpikingBERT, which target natural language processing (NLP) tasks, still rely on softmax and LN operations, limiting their compatibility with neuromorphic hardware.
+SpikFormer addresses this issue by adopting features from convolutional networks and batch normalization, avoiding the use of these operations.
+While effective for vision tasks, their applicability to language tasks, which rely more heavily on operations like LN, remains unproven.
+Thus, there is no transformer-based spiking language model that is both hardware-compatible and performs well to date.

+In this work, we introduce an SNN-compatible normalization technique called Bit Shifting PowerNorm (BSPN) and a novel shifting-based softmax called Power-of-Two softmax (PTsoftmax).
+Based on these operations, we propose Sorbet, a novel language model that operates without relying on complex operations.
+A comparison between Sorbet and previous works is shown in~\cref{comStr}.
+To our knowledge, Sorbet is the first model designed for language tasks that overcomes the challenge of deploying transformer-based language models on neuromorphic hardware, which does not support complex operations like division and square roots.
+In the training process, we apply knowledge distillation techniques to constrain the Sorbet model to binary weights, significantly compressing its size and reducing inference energy consumption.
+As a result, Sorbet is a highly practical model for resource-constrained devices.

-We further apply knowledge distillation methods to constrain the model as a binary weight model to extremely compress the model size.
-Our tests on the General Language Understanding Evaluation (GLUE) benchmark~\cite{wang2018glue} demonstrate that Sorbet maintains stable performance with lower energy cost.
+Our tests on the General Language Understanding Evaluation (GLUE) benchmark~\cite{wangglue} demonstrate that Sorbet maintains stable performance while achieving energy savings of $27.16\times$ compared to BERT and $3.16\times$ compared to SpikeLM.
+Our contributions are summarized as follows:

-Our contributions can be summarized as follows: \begin{itemize} \item We are the first to explore the neuromorphic hardware-compatible operators in transformer-based models, identifying the problem of transferring ANNs with transformer structure into SNNs lies in operations like softmax and LN.

-\item We propose PTsoftmax and PSBN, two plug-and-play operators to replace softmax and layer normalization.
-The two operators highly rely on bit-shifting instead of expensive operations, further reducing the computational cost of the model;

-\item We present Sorbet, a Transformer-based Binary Spiking language model derived from BERT.
-Sorbet is designed for neuromorphic hardware, enabling energy-saving inference with comparable performance. \end{itemize}